schumacb/headsetcontrol_tray/INSTRUCTIONS.md

-# JULES.md - Python Project Rules for LLM Agents
+# INSTRUCTIONS.md - Python Project Rules for LLM Agents

 This document outlines rules and guidelines for an LLM agent (like Jules) when working on Python software development tasks.
 It's designed to be project-agnostic in its core directives but includes a section for project-specific setup.

 ## 1. Project-Specific Configuration & Setup

-**Instructions for User:** Please fill in the commands and specific details for the current project in the placeholders below (e.g., `[TODO: ...]` ).

 *   **Dependency Management:**
     *   Command to install/sync dependencies: `uv pip sync (or uv pip sync --all-extras if extras are used)`